-The Smalltalk Zoo is a collection of historical versions of the revolutionary graphical programming and user environment Smalltalk, originally developed at Xerox PARC, ranging from the 1972 version all the way to the modern “Squeak” version whose development began in 1995.
+The Smalltalk Zoo, created by Dan Ingalls, is a collection of historical versions of the revolutionary graphical programming and user environment Smalltalk, originally developed at Xerox PARC, ranging from the 1972 version all the way to the modern “Squeak” version whose development began in 1995.
 These emulated Smalltalk environments run in your web browser and are hosted by CHM at smalltalkzoo.thechm.org.

 Smalltalk was a revolutionary system developed by the Learning Research Group (LRG) at Xerox PARC in the 1970s, led by Alan Kay.
 Smalltalk was comprised of a programming language, a development environment, and a graphical user interface (GUI), running on PARC’s groundbreaking Alto computer.
 In fact, it is most famous for being the GUI that inspired Steve Jobs when he and a group of Apple engineers visited PARC in 1979.
 Smalltalk pioneered overlapping windows, popup menus, and paned browsers, all controlled by a mouse.
 All of these UI elements have come down to us today through systems like the Macintosh and Microsoft Windows.
 Smalltalk was also one of the earliest, and most influential, object-oriented programming languages, which make up the most dominant type of programming languages today.
 Object-oriented languages are designed to make it easy to reuse existing pieces of code, but in a flexible way.
 Python, Java, Ruby, and Objective-C, among others, all owe debts to ideas originally developed in Smalltalk.

 Below, computer scientist Adele Goldberg explains the vision behind Smalltalk.